alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

 Lets take a look at this position.

-Using the method described above and picking the 13 point as the reference point, we can elliminate all checkers on the 13 point for both players immediately.
-Then we can elliminate the blue checkers on points 8 and 18 as they are both 5 pips away from the 13 point, and both have two checkers on them.
+Using the method described above and picking the 13 point as the reference point, we can eliminate all checkers on the 13 point for both players immediately.
+Then we can eliminate the blue checkers on points 8 and 18 as they are both 5 pips away from the 13 point, and both have two checkers on them.
 We can also ignore the white checkers on points 3 and 20 as they are both 8 pips away from the 12 point (whites 13 point).
 So all we are left with to count are the checkers on blues 5 and whites 8 point.
 So we immediately see that this is 3 pips per checkers, so 6 pips.

-The floating referenece point pip count is a very powerfull method by its self as it allows us to exploit a new type of symmetry which we call horizontal symmetry.
+The floating reference point pip count is a very powerful method by its self as it allows us to exploit a new type of symmetry which we call horizontal symmetry.
 The reason is that it allows us to exploit symmetries, not only in opposite player checkers, but also on same player checkers.

 ## Extending colorless pip counting

-The floating referenece point pip count by its self can be a strong technique, but it shines when combined with colorless pip count.
+The floating reference point pip count by its self can be a strong technique, but it shines when combined with colorless pip count.
 The reason is that when we use colorless pip counting, we get clusters of same colors which makes it even easier to find symmetry in.

 ### Floating reference point colorless pip count